 The Math 9 course reviews basic operations and emphasizes algebra and geometry.
 Problem solving skills are stressed and students are challenged to use independent thinking in their solutions.

 This course is an extension of Math 9 with the emphasis moving from concrete skills to the more abstract.
 Problem solving assignments will become more complex and challenging.
-There is a required Provincial Examination worth 20% of the final mark.

 The Principles of Mathematics pathway prepares students for the study of calculus.
 Course organizers include: variables and equations, relationships and functions, 3-D objects and 2-D shapes.
 Students will be involved in more advanced problem solving activities.